appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ##### Property Injection

 The first possibility we have is to annotate a class property using the `@EnterpriseBean` annotation.
 The annotation accepts a `name` attribute which allows you to specify the name of a bean you've registered before.
-The following example shows you how to annotate a class property.
+The following example shows you how to annotate a class property and let the application server inject an instance of `AStatelessSessionBean` at runtime.

 ```php
 <?php